 Helping Your Child Adjust to Preschool

-Preschool offers many benefits.
-It can be a great place for kids to interact with peers and learn valuable life lessons such as how to share, take turns, and follow rules.
+Preschool lets kids be with peers and learn important life lessons such as how to share, take turns, and follow rules.
 It also can prepare them academically for kindergarten and beyond.

 But going to preschool does come with some emotions, for both the parent and the child.
-For a child, entering a new preschool environment filled with unfamiliar teachers and kids can cause both anxiety and excitement.
+For a child, being in a new preschool environment with unfamiliar teachers and kids can cause both anxiety and excitement.
 Parents might have mixed emotions about whether their child is ready for preschool.

 Getting comfortable with your decision and the preschool setting can help you and your child feel ready.